Fall 2020 Plan

 68 Bugbee Road

 You will receive a mailbox number upon arrival and check-in to your residence hall.
 Use your room number until you know your mailbox number.

-There are a number of items that are not allowed in the residence halls.
+For the fall, we are expecting to ask students to pack lighter than normal.
+Specifically, there are a number of items that are not allowed in the residence halls.
 These include extension cords, air conditioners, pets, cooking appliances (i.e. toasters, hot pots, hot plates and other appliances that use electricity to cook food), candles, firearms, ammunition, martial arts and archery equipment, and halogen lamps.
 Please consult the Student Code of Conduct and your Residence Hall License for a complete list and more details.